ThomasEhling/Cross-Lingual-Embedding/README.md

   6. Run "Cross_Lingual_Embeddings.ipynb"

 **B. Localy :**
-  1. Download this repo
-  2. unzip the "/data" folder
+  1. download and unzip the "data" folder
-  4. Open "Cross_Lingual_Embeddings.ipynb"
+  2. Open "Cross_Lingual_Embeddings.ipynb"
-  5. delete the first two line of code
+  3. delete the first two line of code
-  5. change the PATH_DRIVE value to your local path to the /data foler
+  4. change the PATH_DRIVE value to your local path to the /data foler
-  6. Run "Cross_Lingual_Embeddings.ipynb"
+  5. Run "Cross_Lingual_Embeddings.ipynb"

 ## Result :